kellular/kkh/_projects/3-ibm-dashdb.md

 As secondary personas, the data analyst and report developer were the consumers of the data that loads into dashDB.
 The data analyst runs hypothesis testing and works in the product's SQL editor.
 The report developer builds reports and dashboards for analysis throughout their company.

 ### Discovering our users
 A persistent blocker for us was that we did not have direct access to people who used dashDB.
 Much of our connections to people who worked with other cloud data warehouses came from grassroots efforts initiated by myself and our user researcher.
-Both of us would literally search for people on LinkedIn and reach out for an interview, or tap into our social media networks.
-This strategy landed us several user interviews, which informed a better understanding of the domain. (secondary research)
+We would literally search for people on LinkedIn and reach out for an interview, or tap into our social media networks.
+This strategy landed us several user interviews, which informed a better understanding of the domain through secondary research.
 <hr>
 ## Making sense of the product and landscape
 I was brand new to the analytics and data warehousing domain.
 I knew next to nothing about this world.
 At times, ramping up to speed felt overwhelming, but I was excited and determined to figure this out.